Freeness and equivariant stable homotopy: Free R -homology

+\begin{proposition} The category \(\Sp^{G}_{R,\fpr}\) is closed under arbitrary coproducts.
 A basis for the wedge is the sum of the bases. \end{proposition} \begin{proof} The smash product distributes over wedges, and the wedge of Thom spectra of virtual bundles over \(G\)-sets is again a Thom spectrum of a virtual bundle over a \(G\)-set. \end{proof}